-While most basic telephone services from traditional telephone companies are set on the basis of cost of service, many non-basic telephone services are based upon market conditions.
-Cable television providers are not regulated by the PUCO, but are or will be issued video service authorizations by the director of the Department of Commerce.
-Some natural gas utilities have conducted auctions to secure and price natural gas for their customers.
-Some of these auctions have resulted in Standard Choice Offers where specific competitive retail natural gas suppliers are supplying gas to specific individual customers and the natural gas utility is only charging for the use of their distribution system to bring the gas to customers.
+While most basic telephone services from traditional telephone companies were set on the basis of cost of service, many nonbasic telephone services are based upon market conditions.
+Cable television providers are not regulated by the PUCO but are or will be issued video service authorizations by the director of the Department of Commerce.
+The Ohio electric utilities and some natural gas utilities have conducted auctions to secure and price electricity and natural gas for their customers.
+Some of these auctions have resulted in standard choice offers (SCOs) where specific competitive retail energy suppliers are supplying electricity and/or gas to specific individual customers and the utility is only charging for the use of its distribution system to bring the electricity or gas to customers.

 The PUCO is a state agency located in Columbus that has responsibility for regulating the rates and services of Ohio's regulated utilities.
 It consists of five commissioners, each of whom is appointed by the governor for a five-year term from a list of candidates provided by a special nominating council.
-Each commissioner is required to have experience in the fields of economics, law, finance, accounting, engineering, or sciences.
-PUCO commissioners are assisted by a staff consisting of accountants, economists, engineers, rate analysts, attorneys, and other support staff members.
-The staff not only advises the commissioners, but also has a very important role in the rate-setting process.
+Each commissioner is required to have experience in the fields of economics, law, finance, accounting, engineering or sciences.
+PUCO commissioners are assisted by a staff consisting of accountants, economists, engineers, rate analysts, attorneys and other support staff members.
+The staff not only advises the commissioners but also has a very important role in the rate-setting process.